-Stinking hellebores are clumping plants that reach a mature size of about 1 - 3 ft. wide and 1 - 3 ft. tall.
-They will slowly spread, but do not become a nuisance.
+Stinking hellebores, not to be confused with false hellebore (Veratrum viride), can be planted at any time of year, and they are fast-growing, clumping plants that reach a mature size of about 1 - to 3-feet wide and tall.
+They will slowly spread but do not become a nuisance.

 Stinking hellebores bloom in very early spring, sometimes even in late winter.
 The leaves stay evergreen, but do become a bit tattered at the end of winter and can be cut back to encourage new foliage growth.